YongGoose/YongGoose/README.md

 ## A developer passionate about learning, sharing, and building impactful software.

 Yongjun Hong is a backend engineer at `NAVER WEBTOON` and an open-source contributor to `JUnit5`, `spring-projects`, `naver/fixture-monkey`, and more.
-He is currently a committer for `apache/seata` and has been selected as a GSoC'25 contributor for a Kotlin & Gradle project.
-He enjoys collaborating on projects, sharing knowledge, and continuously learning new technologies to improve his skills.
+He is a committer for apache/seata and a GSoC '25 contributor for the Kotlin & Gradle project.

-Recently, he has been particularly interested in test code.
-To him, test code is not just for validation.
-It helps other developers understand how to use his code and serves as a foundation for efficient refactoring, making it essential for maintaining high-quality software.

-He is also interested in distributed transactions, especially their implementation and challenges within microservices architectures.
-It's a complex but fascinating area, and he has been sharing his thoughts through recent blog posts.
+Currently, his focus is on building `AI-powered` tools to enhance productivity.
+He is actively exploring Langchain4j and is dedicated to leveraging LLM integration to create high-quality applications.

 ## Open Source Contributions
 - [JUnit Framework](https://github.com/junit-team/junit5/issues?q=is%3Apr+is%3Aopen+author%3AYongGoose)